 If you consist of an e-commerce business, you are probable to use a payment gateway for financial transactions – Stripe, PayPal, or SagePay.

-Your individual website may be gathering personal data prior to entering this information onto the payment gateway.
+Your individual website may be gathering personal data prior to entering this information into the payment gateway.
 In this case, you will definitely need an SSL certificate to ensure this information is rightly encrypted.

 The GDPR regulation is not explicit about the duration, it relates to your personal judgment about what may be defended as practical and essential.
 You just need to be ready to furnish the details in your possession to a person who demands it and, deletes the data at the behest of an individual.